What Makes a Great Website in 2025? The Do’s and Don’ts

 Make sure your site is easy to navigate.
 Read our website writing blog post, specifically the part about page structure.

-Limit your navigation to five items or less.
-Put the #1 action you want people to make in the primary CTA.
+Limit your primary navigation to five items or fewer.
+Put the #1 action you want people to take in the primary CTA.
 Occasionally, people wander around searching sites, but typically, they are actively looking for something specific and want to find it quickly.

 Fast Load Time

-A fast website is essential for maintaining a high number of page views and ensuring customer satisfaction.
+A fast website is crucial for achieving a high volume of page views and ensuring customer satisfaction.

 The goal is to provide your website visitors with the best possible user experience.
-You can improve your website performance by choosing the right image file format and optimizing it for the web.
+You can enhance your website's performance by selecting the appropriate image file format and optimizing it for the web.

 How is your page speed performing?
 Conduct a site speed test to see your website's load time.
-Sometimes, these tests are inaccurate for websites built on SaaS platforms like Squarespace.
-Feel free to peruse more helpful tips for improving your website's speed.
+Sometimes, these tests are inaccurate for websites built on SaaS platforms, such as Squarespace.
+Feel free to explore additional helpful tips for enhancing your website's speed.

 Have a Secure Socket Layer (SSL) Certificate